markwolfeman/ist653/syllabus.markdown

 # Required Software

-We will be using several programs during the course, all of which will be available on Information Commons computers and available online to download for free.
+We will be using several programs during the course, all of which will be available on to download for free.

 # Homeworks & Final Project

 Your homeworks will consist of various hands-on assignments as well as written reports.
-The final project and ALL homeworks will completed as a team-based assigments.
+The final project and ALL homeworks will completed as a team-based assigments, but you will hand in individually usally via email.

 We use the Discussion tool in Blackboard to facilitate student collaboration and as a venue for asking questions.
 The group assignments and final project will use the Discussion tool to facilitate assignments.
 As with any community, the more you put into it, the more you will get in return.

-To excel in this class, students must demonstrate the ability to use various digital library related technologies.
 Hand in assignments on time!
 Contact me if you cannot meet a deadline, if not, I will mark assignment as a zero.
 Additionally, students who fall behind will most likely suffer on the following assignments and tests, and ultimately their final grade.
 You should devote 8-10 hours a unit to the course.

 # Tests